WuqianMa/Translate_large_pdf_by_LLM-free-/README.md

 - To explore feminist and spiritual wisdom across languages
 - To practice using AI for meaningful, low-cost cultural projects
-- To provide a clear and reproducible way to translate full books using free tools
+- To provide a free way to translate full books

 ---